FIameCaster/tsx-vanilla/readme.md

 ## SVG support

 All non-deprecated SVG elements except for those with the same name as an HTML element are supported.
-Since most attributes have to be set with `setAttribute()`, you need to use `attributes` a lot with SVG elements
+Since most attributes have to be set with `setAttribute()`, you need to use `attributes` a lot with SVG elements.

 ```jsx
 <svg attributes={{ viewBox: '0 0 5 4', width: 200, height: 160 }}>